Guy Spier: Education and early life

 Spier was born in 1966 in Pietermaritzburg, South Africa.
 When he was three months old, his family moved to Tel Aviv, Israel, where he attended kindergarten.
 In 1970, his family moved to Iran, where he attended the British Embassy School in Tehran.
 In 1977, his family moved again to Richmond in the UK, and he attended the City of London Freemen's School, in Ashtead, Surrey, as a weekly boarder.
-In 1984, he matriculated to study law at Brasenose College, Oxford, where he was tutored by Hugh Collins, Peter Birks and Mary Stokes, among others.
+In 1984, he matriculated to study law at Brasenose College, Oxford.
 Two years later, in 1986, he switched to study PPE (Politics, Philosophy and Economics).
-Among his tutors was Peter Sinclair for Economics – where he occasionally shared tutorials with David Cameron, who would go on to become Prime Minister.
-He also studied politics with Vernon Bogdanor.
-Although he was thoroughly mediocre at Politics, he proved to be a capable economist and graduated with a First-class degree, having also been awarded the Georg Webb Medley Prize for his performance in Economics.